 There are so many facets to the LGBTQ community.
-In order to be able to truly support the LGBTQ community in its entirety, it is our responsibility to ensure we are able to see the breadth of diversity that exists within this label in regards to race and ethnicity, in regards to class, in regards to ableness, religion, etc. At this year’s Camp Pride, we asked our Queer People of Color Caucus to brainstorm just a few things that white allies can do in order to better support people of color within the movement.
+In order to be able to truly support the LGBTQ community in its entirety, it is our responsibility to ensure we are able to see the diversity that exists within this label in regards to race and ethnicity, class, disability, religion, etc. At this year’s Camp Pride, we asked our Queer People of Color Caucus to brainstorm just a few things that white allies can do in order to better support people of color within the movement.
 What follows is a compilation of these points.
 As you read them, imagine how much closer we could be to a truly just and equitable world if we could see everyone in our community. -J. Mason, Camp Pride 2013 Faculty Member

 How to be an Ally to Queer People of Color (QPOC)